windows

 Finally, you can consider our 70-053 nylon clips to hold in your storm panels.

-A handy person from greenwood lake ny says:
+Handy Person from greenwood lake ny

 Okay that's great info.
 The only other problem is removing the window to replace the spring, or measure it.
 Any advice?